 In an atmosphere resembling a Russian living room, Kachka makes flavourful dishes rooted in the Soviet era.
 You’ll get the chance to try something that you never have, for example – beef made Siberian way.

 Another venue you shouldn’t miss is Nong’s Khao Man Gai, a Thai cart with simple chicken and rice combination – super tasty.

 Share a Meal at the Hairy Lobster in the Pearl District

 A truly American place – Hairy Lobster is known for shared plates.
 They love the tradition of eating together on big tables and passing the dishes to one another.
-If you plan to have dinner with a bunch of friends or family, make sure to book a table here, and you’ll get the amazing feeling of a Christmas dinner at any time of the year!
+If you are wondering how to make friends in a new state just invite coworkers or neighbors to grab a bite.
+However, make sure to book a table here, and you’ll get the amazing feeling of a Christmas dinner at any time of the year!

 Try Something Innovative in Pearl District